quantmonster/quantmonster.github.io/_posts/2022-09-07-modeling-tips.md

 <b>The Data -</b> Your model can only be as good as its underlying data.
 Don't be afraid to encode domain knowledge manually.

 <b>The Development Process -</b> Leverage your emotions.
 Make your model justify its own decisions.
 Invest in high-quality logs.
-Control the data-generating process.
 Hard-code interventions when necessary.
 Focus on high-ROI tasks.

 <b>Stabilizing the Model -</b> Validate the model's perceptions and decisions.
 Don't get derailed by minor data issues.
 Refactor when appropriate.